Name: The name of this Group is the Membrane Biophysics Group.

 The money to support this Award shall come from dues, voluntary contributions from members of the Membrane Biophysics Group and any other sources which may become available.

-The recipient of the Award will be selected by the immediate past Group Chairman with the concurrence of the Chairman and Advisory Committee.
+The recipient of the Award will be selected by the immediate past Group Chair with the concurrence of the Chair and Advisory Committee.
 Nominations may be made by any Group member.
-The only restrictions on the recipient are that he cannot be the immediate past Group Chairman, the Group Chairman, a member of the Advisory Committee, and shall not have previously received the Award.
+The only restrictions on the recipient are that he cannot be the immediate past Group Chair, the Group Chair, a member of the Advisory Committee, and shall not have previously received the Award.
 Nominations must contain a reasoned statement, adequately documented, of the qualifications of the nominee.
 The Selection Committee, each year, shall establish its own criteria for selection.

 Nominations must be made before November 1 of each year.

-The Award should be presented by the immediate past Group Chairman or his designate at the Annual Group Meeting.
+The Award should be presented by the immediate past Group Chair or his designate at the Annual Group Meeting.

 The Award need not be given if a suitable candidate is not found.